GoogleCloudPlatform/healthcare-data-harmonization/tools/notebook/README.md

 *   **wstl** - the cell magic to evaluate whistle mapping language from iPython kernel. optional arguments:

     *   --input INPUT - The input.
-Supports the following prefix notations: py://<name_of_python_variable> json://<inline_json_object_or_array> :
+Supports the following prefix notations
+        *   py://\<name_of_python_variable> - name of a python variable
+            instantiated within session.
+Note that a python list will be parsed as a single JSON Array.
+If list entries should be parsed separately, use pylist instead.
+        *   pylist://\<name_of_python_variable> - name of a python list variable
+            instantiated within session.
+Each entry in the list will be parsed separately.
-        python inline dict and list expressions are supported. e.g. json://{"field":"value"} or
+        *   json://\<inline_json_object_or_array> - python inline dict and list
+            expressions are supported. e.g. json://{"field":"value"} or
             json://[{"first":"value"},{"second":"value"}]
-        file://<path_to_local_file_system> , supports glob wildcard expressions
+        *   file://\<path_to_local_file_system> - supports glob wildcard
-        and will only load .json or .ndjson file extensions.
+            expressions and will only load .json or .ndjson file extensions.
             Each json object/list defined within an ndjson will be a separate input to the mapping.
     *   --library_config LIBRARY_CONFIG - Path to the directory where the
         library mapping files are located.
     *   --code_config CODE_CONFIG - Path to the directory of